Navigating the Ethics Review Landscape in Cameroon: A Comprehensive Guide for Researchers

 Authors

-• Dr Ebasone is a physician and PhD Candidate at the University of Cape Town.
-He is the Director of Research Operations at CRENC.
-He is charged with coordinating the International Epidemiology Databases to Evaluate AIDS (IeDEA) in Cameroon.
+• Dr. Ebasone (MD, PhD) is the Director of Research Operations at CRENC, where he coordinates the International Epidemiology Databases to Evaluate AIDS (IeDEA) in Cameroon and oversees the e-learning program.

 • NAAH Tabala Felicite (MPH, BA ANTH) is a research officer at the Scientific Network and Ethics Promotion Unit, within the Division of Health Operational Research (DROS) of the Ministry of Public Health in Cameroon.
 With a strong background in public health and anthropology, she plays an essential role in promoting ethical practices and scientific collaboration within the country's health system.